-Since the inception of the Program five years ago, the Foundation has established a series of $5 million Chaired Professorships designed to help the president and her academic team attract some of the world’s most outstanding professors to U.Va.
-To date, the Foundation has raised nearly $40 million for this effort and has established partnerships with the College of Arts & Sciences, the Darden School of Business, the Law School, and the School of Medicine.
+In 2012, the Foundation further extended this mission by launching the Jefferson Scholars Foundation Professorship Program.
+A series of $5 million professorships were established, designed to help President Jim Ryan and his academic team attract the world’s most outstanding professors to U.Va.
+To date, the Foundation has secured $80 million for this effort and created partnerships with the College of Arts & Sciences, the Darden School of Business, the Law School, and the School of Medicine.

-The University and the Foundation expect the holders of the Chaired Professorships to be:
+The University and the Foundation expect the holders of the Professorships to be:

 - Nationally and internationally recognized scholars and leaders

 - Superior classroom teachers who are eager to engage with students